-Now that all exams and assignments cannot be due until campus reopens, how will this affect the workload of graduate student teaching assistants?
+Now that all exams and assignments cannot be due until classes resume, how will this affect the workload of graduate student teaching assistants?

 If instructors need to reschedule exam dates and/or due dates for assignments, they need to be careful not to overburden their teaching assistants.
 For details on per day and per week maximums, see here.

-Where can I direct my students who have been severely affected by the fires?
+Where can I direct my students who have been severely affected by the campus emergency or hazardous situation?

-If your students are experiencing a hardship as a result of the California fires, please have them email Financial Aid and Scholarships at FAS-ECRTeam@ou.ad3.ucdavis.edu.
+If your students are experiencing a hardship as a result of the emergency or hazardous situation that caused all classes to be canceled, please have them email Financial Aid and Scholarships at FAS-ECRTeam@ou.ad3.ucdavis.edu.
 They can also visit the FAS Economic Crisis page for additional emergency resources.

 - Davis Division Regulation 538(D): “In each course for which a midterm examination is required, each student shall have the right to take a midterm examination (or, when the instructor has so opted, to submit a take-home examination) during one of the scheduled meetings of the class published in the Class Search Tool.”

 - Davis Division Regulation 538(E): “Holding a final or midterm examination (or setting a deadline for submission of a take-home examination) at a time not specified in (C) or (D) requires the mutual consent of the instructor and all students involved in the change.
 Any student who does not consent in writing to the different time must be permitted to take an examination (and/or submit a take-home examination) at the officially scheduled time.
 A student who consents in writing to the change of examination time waives the right cited in (C) or (D).”